 Usage Scenarios¶

-You: "Commit these changes"
+You: "Commit these changes and analyze the result"

 Claude: git add src/intent/classifier.py && git commit -m "refactor: extract pattern table"